 13.1.2 The FAA shall despatch Confirmation Notices by email.

-13.2 Information to Trading Parties
+13.2 Information to Imbalance Parties

 The FAA shall include the following information in Confirmation Notices:

-(a) the identifier of the Trading Party;
+(a) the identifier of the Imbalance Party;

-(b) the amount (inclusive of any applicable VAT) received or paid out of the Clearing Account (as the case may be) on the relevant Payment Date by the FAA in respect of Trading Charges incurred or received by that Trading Party;
+(b) the amount (inclusive of any applicable VAT) received or paid out of the Clearing Account (as the case may be) on the relevant Payment Date by the FAA in respect of Trading Charges incurred or received by that Imbalance Party;

-(c) the amount received or paid out of the Clearing Account (as the case may be) on the relevant Payment Date by the FAA in respect of Trading Charges incurred or received by that Trading Party, exclusive of VAT;
+(c) the amount received or paid out of the Clearing Account (as the case may be) on the relevant Payment Date by the FAA in respect of Trading Charges incurred or received by that Imbalance Party, exclusive of VAT;

-(d) the amount of VAT received or paid out of the Clearing Account (as the case may be) on the Payment Date by the FAA in respect of Trading Charges incurred or received by that Trading Party and the applicable rate at which such VAT is calculated.
-Where the Party is not liable to VAT, the Confirmation Notice shall contain a statement to indicate that the recipient must account for VAT; and
+(d) the amount of VAT received or paid out of the Clearing Account (as the case may be) on the Payment Date by the FAA in respect of Trading Charges incurred or received by that Imbalance Party and the applicable rate at which such VAT is calculated.
+Where the Imbalance Party is not liable to VAT, the Confirmation Notice shall contain a statement to indicate that the recipient must account for VAT; and

-(e) the VAT number and two digit country code for the Trading Party.
+(e) the VAT number and two digit country code for the Imbalance Party.

 13.3 Information to NETSO